Trump impeachment: Here's how the process works

 The presidential impeachment process

-The articles of impeachment are the list of charges drafted against the president.
+The articles of impeachment (in this case there's just one) are the list of charges drafted against the president.
 The vice president and all civil officers of the U.S. can also face impeachment.

 The process begins in the House of Representatives, where any member may make a suggestion to launch an impeachment proceeding.
-It is then up to the speaker of the House, as leader of the majority party, to determine whether or not to proceed with an inquiry into the alleged wrongdoing.
+It is really up to the speaker of the House in practice, to determine whether or not to proceed with an inquiry into the alleged wrongdoing, though any member can force a vote to impeach.